locaweb/metrux/README.md

 Its configuration is based on ENV VARS and/or YAML, pretty similar to `appsignal` or `newrelic` gems.
 ENV VARS will always override yaml configs.

+**If you want to configure only via ENV VARS you won't need to have the config file.**

 ### Configuration keys

 | ENV VAR | yaml | Default | Description |